kapitanov/blog/content/posts/pacels-theorem/index.md

   That said, the latency would still be higher than waiting for just one node, but it would be affected in a lesser degree by the latency spikes on a single node.

-A good example of such a system is MongoDB, which allows clients to configure the write concern for write operations, including options for majority quorum - via so called **write consern** option.
+A good example of such a system is MongoDB, which allows clients to configure the write concern for write operations, including options for majority quorum - via so called **write concern** option.

 ## Finally, the PACELS theorem